With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreColonial Heights Counseling Services is a mental health treatment clinic in Colonial Heights, Virginia, located at 3660 Boulevard, Suite A, in the 23834 zip code.
 Colonial Heights Counseling Services provides outpatient treatment.
-Colonial Heights Counseling Services provides psychotropic medication to adults, seniors 65 or older and children / adolescents.
-Additional services provided by Colonial Heights Counseling Services consist of mentoring/peer support/consumer-run services and case management.
+Colonial Heights Counseling Services provides psychotropic medication to children / adolescents, seniors 65 or older and adults.
+Additional services provided by Colonial Heights Counseling Services consist of case management and mentoring/peer support/consumer-run services.

 Learn MoreChildsavers Memorial Child Guidance Clinic is a mental health clinic in Richmond, VA, located at 200 North 22nd Street, in the 23223 zip code.
 Childsavers Memorial Child Guidance Clinic provides outpatient treatment.
-Childsavers Memorial Child Guidance Clinic offers cognitive behavioral therapy, trauma therapy and psychotropic medication to children / adolescents.
+Childsavers Memorial Child Guidance Clinic offers individual psychotherapy, activity therapy and group therapy to children / adolescents.
 Childsavers Memorial Child Guidance Clinic also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
-More services at Childsavers Memorial Child Guidance Clinic include family psychoeducation and suicide prevention services.
+More services at Childsavers Memorial Child Guidance Clinic include suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.